mariephlpp/News-classification/README.md

 weighted avg       0.99      0.99      0.99      8980
 ```

 The results are already well, almost perfect.
-We think it is due to the chosent dataset, that might be very easy to classify, as we saw on the literature that the classification and the accuracy scores vary a lot from a dataset to another.
+We think it is due to the chosen dataset, that might be very easy to classify, as we saw on the literature that the classification and the accuracy scores vary a lot from a dataset to another.

 ### RNN